Wyoming State Senator Votes To Defeat Death Penalty Ban Because That’s How Jesus Died

-They Wyoming state Senate failed to pass a bill that would have eliminated the death penalty in the state, with one lawmaker citing a peculiar religious justification for maintaining the practice, the Casper Star Tribune reports.
+The Wyoming state Senate failed to pass a bill that would have eliminated the death penalty in the state, with one lawmaker citing a peculiar religious justification for maintaining the practice, the Casper Star Tribune reports.

-Republican Senator Lynn Hutching made a Biblical case for her refusal to support the bill, arguing that it was the death penalty which allowed Jesus Christ to redeem mankind through his crucifixion, a central tenet of Christian dogma.
+Republican Senator Lynn Hutching made a biblical case for her refusal to support the bill, arguing that it was the death penalty which allowed Jesus Christ to redeem mankind through his crucifixion, a central tenet of Christian dogma.

 “The greatest man who ever lived died via the death penalty for you and me,” she said.
 “I’m grateful to him for our future hope because of this.
 Governments were instituted to execute justice.
 If it wasn’t for Jesus dying via the death penalty, we would all have no hope.”

-While the bill had the support of both lawmakers and civil advocates alike, it was unable to pass the final hurdle in the Senate, ultimately losing out by a vote of 12 to 18.
+While the bill had the support of both lawmakers and civilian advocates alike, it was unable to pass the final hurdle in the Senate, ultimately losing out by a vote of 12 to 18.
 The measure had already passed the Wyoming House of Representatives by a healthy margin.

 “The vote was different than I expected to see from talking with people beforehand,” said the bill’s Senate sponsor, Brian Boner, who is also a Republican.
 “There’s a lot of different factors and, at the end of the day, everyone has to make their best determination based on the information they have.”